 Revenue (Net Sales) Recognition.
 We primarily sell hardware products to our customers.
-The hardware products include dial-up modems, DSL modems, cable modems, and local area networking equipment.
+The hardware products include cable modems, dial-up modems, DSL modems, mobile broadband products, and wireless and wired networking equipment.

 We derive our net sales primarily from the sales of hardware products to four types of customers: